Chart Color Schemes

 Hurstville - North's population is slightly older than the national pattern

 Hurstville - North has a median age of 40, which is slightly higher than Greater Sydney's figure of 37 and Australia's figure of 38 years.
-Compared to the Greater Sydney average, Hurstville - North has an over-representation of the 15-24 cohort (16.2% locally) and an under-representation of the 35-44 age group (11.6%).
-Between 2021 and present, the 15 to 24 age group has increased from 13.8% to 16.2%, while the 45 to 54 cohort has decreased from 12.7% to 11.3%.
-By 2041, demographic modeling suggests Hurstville - North's age profile will significantly change.
-The 75 to 84 age cohort is projected to grow by 64%, from 795 to 1,305 people.
-Notably, the combined 65+ age groups are expected to account for 56% of total population growth, reflecting the area's aging demographic profile.
-Meanwhile, the 5 to 14 and 0 to 4 cohorts are projected to experience population declines.
+Compared to Greater Sydney's average, the 15-24 age group is over-represented in Hurstville - North at 16.2%, while the 35-44 age group is under-represented at 11.6%.
+Between 2021 and present, the 15 to 24 age group has increased from 13.8% to 16.2% of the population.
+Conversely, the 45 to 54 age group has decreased from 12.7% to 11.3%.
+By 2041, demographic modeling suggests that Hurstville - North's age profile will change significantly.
+The 75-84 age cohort is projected to grow by 64%, from 795 to 1,305 people.
+Notably, the combined 65+ age groups are expected to account for 56% of total population growth.
+Meanwhile, the 5-14 and 0-4 age cohorts are anticipated to experience population declines.